The resume format in Canada typically follows a particular structure. It’s important that you use this document to

 - Do not include the word ‘resume’ or ‘CV’ at the top of the page, or the date you prepared the document.

-- Do not list references on your resume or include the line “References available on request”.
-It is a given that an employer will request and verify references and it wastes valuable space.
-Have your references’ names and contact details prepared and ready to go and make sure that each of them is willing to speak on your behalf..
+- Do not list references, or include the line ‘references available on request’.
+It will be assumed that you have these ready, so don’t waste valuable space on your resume by stating this.
+Have references’ names and contact details ready to go and make sure they’re willing to speak on your behalf.

-- Do not list your date of birth, gender or marital status.
+- Do not list your date of birth, gender, marital status, or parents’ names.
 It’s not required under the employment law in Canada, and is not necessary in the Canadian resume format.

-- Where possible, ensure you have a Canadian address listed and, more importantly, a Canadian cell phone number.
+- Where possible, ensure you have a Canadian address listed.
+More importantly, include a Canadian cell phone number.

 - Ensure that you have an e-mail address that looks professional.
 It should be a combination of your first name and last name only.
 Avoid using foreign domain names.
 If necessary, set up a new e-mail address for your job hunt.